Anthony Smith

 On assignment in the Falkland Islands for BBC Wildlife Magazine.

-Anthony gains the inspiration for his work through firsthand experiences of the world, its people and its wildlife.
-Travel is a crucial part of his work; he has travelled from the Geographic North Pole to below the Antarctic Circle, and more than 110 countries in between.
-In 2009-10 he sailed around the world aboard the beautiful three-masted tall ship, Stad Amsterdam.
-This eight-month voyage was undertaken for a television documentary retracing Darwin’s Voyage of the Beagle, and as a television presenter for this series, Anthony visited many remarkable places.
-He continues to spend several months each year visiting remote places, observing and photographing wild animals, and gathering the experiences and inspiration for creating his artworks.
+Anthony draws inspiration from firsthand encounters with the world, its people, and its wildlife.
+Travel lies at the heart of his practice: he has journeyed from the Geographic North Pole to below the Antarctic Circle, visiting more than 110 countries along the way.
+In 2009–10, he circumnavigated the globe aboard the magnificent three-masted tall ship Stad Amsterdam for a documentary retracing Darwin’s Voyage of the Beagle.
+As a television presenter for the series, he explored many extraordinary places.
+To this day, Anthony continues to spend several months each year in remote regions, observing and photographing wild animals, and gathering the experiences that fuel his artistic vision.

 – Anthony Smith –